 About PTSD UK

 PTSD UK was founded in 2015 by Jacqui after her own experiences suffering with PTSD.
-The lack of understanding, provisions and information made Jacqui realise that help and education is needed for those struggling with PTSD – along with their friends and family.
+The lack of understanding, provisions and information made Jacqui realise that help and education is needed for those struggling with Post Traumatic Stress Disorder – along with their friends and family.

-Causes: Many people have pre-conceived ideas of PTSD, and what can cause it.
-There is a widespread misunderstanding that PTSD only affect veterans, or those in the armed forces (likely due to it’s previous name of shell-shock) but it can infact affect anyone, of any age.
+- Causes: Many people have pre-conceived ideas of PTSD & C-PTSD, and what can cause it.
+There is a widespread misunderstanding that PTSD & C-PTSD only affects veterans, or those in the armed forces (likely due to it’s previous name of shell-shock) but it can infact affect anyone, of any age.
 It’s vital that people are aware if they (or a friend or family member) have suffered a trauma, they should be mindful of trauma symptoms, and the possibility of PTSD.

 In addition to those suffering (and those around them), it’s vital that healthcare professionals are aware of all of these elements to look out for in their patients to avoid misdiagnosis, incorrect treatments and lack of the best resources for their patients.

-Where possible, we influence organizations, policies and guidelines relating to the care and awareness of those with PTSD, ensuring that we’re all driving towards the same goal – a world where PTSD is recognized, and effectively treated in as short a timescale as possible.
+- Improving Services and support We have experienced, and recognise the gaps in the current service provisions for people with PTSD in the UK, so we work with, and campaign to, the Government, organisations, policies and guidelines relating to the care and awareness of those with PTSD, ensuring that we’re all driving towards the same goal – that PTSD is recognised, diagnosed and effectively treated as quickly as possible for everyone.